Emmotes/ic_spoilers/docs/jangsao.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Star Collector**
 > Each time an enemy is defeated, there is a 1% chance it drops a star.
 Jang Sao collects these stars and increases the effect of The Mysterious Wanderer by 0.1% for each star collected over all adventures, stacking additively.
-Capped at 4000000000 stacks.
+Caps at 4000000000 stacks.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>